Anne’s Admission Advice: Nailing your video solos

 - You may include one example of partnering or group work, but the faculty committee must be able to clearly identify who you are.

 - While you need not submit professional videos, the faculty committee must be able to clearly see your technique and musicality.
-You may use previously recorded videos as long as they adhere to all other guidelines.
+You may use previously recorded videos as long as they are recent and adhere to all other guidelines.

 Here are some filming guidelines…